 Social SEO is on the rise with nearly 40% of users ages 18 to 24 using TikTok and Instagram as the new search engines.
+Plus, have you noticed TikTok and YouTube videos popping up as search results on platforms like Google?
 While search engine optimization is a core piece of business strategies, many brands are overlooking social platforms as an extension of their SEO planning.
 In addition to optimizing branded social channels to increase searchability, brands should be working with influencers on non-traditional channels.

 Tapping a selection of nano influencers to support SEO will not only increase social searchability, but will also drive a steady drum of creative assets while maintaining authentic messaging for added awareness.
 This steady pulse of evergreen influencer content will be hugely beneficial as younger generations look to social media platforms for answers!